 In December 2020, a class action complaint was filed in the Illinois state court: Stacy Benbow et al. v.
 SmileDirectClub, Inc. et al., 2020 CH 07269 (Cook County Circuit Court filed 12/14/20).
 The complaint alleges violations of the Telephone Consumer Protection Act and seeks to represent a nationwide class of similarly situated persons.
 The complaint seeks injunctive relief, statutory damages, and attorneys' fees and costs.
 A tentative settlement has been approved by the court and the Company has recorded an estimated loss of \$4,800 related to such tentative settlement; however, additional court proceedings are necessary before the settlement is finalized.
-Notice to the class was sent on March 20, 2021, and final approval is set for May 19, 2021.
+Notice to the class was sent on March 20, 2021, and final approval was set for May 19, 2021.
+On May 19, 2021, the final approval was granted by the Cook County Circuit Court.